ZeroFuture/BatmAn/res/readme/SETUP-README.txt

 1. How to Compile:
 copy the jar file and your animation input files to a common folder.
 Now open a command-prompt/terminal and navigate to that folder.
-Now type java -jar BatmAn.jar and press ENTER.
+Now type 'java -jar BatmAn.jar' and press ENTER.
 The program should run.

 2. How to Use:

+CONSOLE HOW_TO:
+Either directly run the jar file or type 'java -jar BatmAn.jar -view console' will enter console interface.

 Start the program and the following welcome page appears:

 Welcome to the BatmAn.